juandavidmeza-prog/etl-workshop-003-happiness-kafka-ml/README.md

 During this step, the project did the following tasks:

-- Loaded the CSV files from the raw data folder.
+Raw CSV files
+     ↓
-- Reviewed the structure of the datasets.
+Review the data structure
-- Standardized column names.
-- Removed columns that were not necessary for the prediction process.
-- Checked missing values.
+     ↓
+Clean and organize the columns
+     ↓
+Remove unnecessary information
+     ↓
+Check missing values
+     ↓
-- Kept the most useful numerical variables.
+Keep the most useful numerical variables
-- Integrated the data into a cleaner format.
+     ↓
+Create one cleaner dataset
+     ↓
-- Saved the final cleaned dataset in the `data/processed/` folder.
+Save the final data in data/processed/

 This step was important because the machine learning model needs organized and consistent data.
 If the data is not clean, the predictions can be incorrect or the code can fail.